 4.02 Minimum Thresholds for Applicability

-A. The stormwater management standards apply to any development or redevelopment projects which are subject to Site Plan Review or Subdivision approval that disturb more than 20,000 square feet or disturb more than 10,000 square feet within 100 feet of a surface water body.
+A. The stormwater management standards apply to any development or redevelopment projects which are subject to Site Plan Review or Subdivision approval that disturb more than 20,000 square feet or disturb more than 10,000 square feet within 100 feet of a surface water body (any stream,river, natural water course of flowing water, lake or reservoir).

 B. These standards apply to disturbances of less than the limits above if that disturbance is part of a large common plan for development that would disturb 20,000 SF or more.

+C. These standards apply to subdivisions that result in creation of a private road or a road intendedfor adoption as a public road.
+All stormwater runoff generated from the proposed private or public roadway(s) and any other stormwater runoff contributing to the roadway stormwater management system(s) shall be managed and treated in full compliance with these standards.

+D. For subdivisions comprising lots with frontage on existing private or public roadways, roadside drainage and any other stormwater runoff from the new lots discharging to the roadside drainage system must be managed for: stormwater runoff quantity/volume; and water quality treatment if stormwater is discharged to the municipality’s drainage system subject to the EPA MS4 permit.

-C. The Planning Board may grant a waiver from these regulations upon appropriate demonstration by the applicant as to why these regulations should not apply.
+C. The Town Council may waive these regulations upon appropriate demonstration by the applicant as to why these regulations should not apply.
+The Town Council may refer the matter to the Planning Board for recommendation prior to deciding on the waiver.

 1. All runoff from new impervious surfaces and structures shall be directed to a subsurface filtration and/or infiltration device or properly discharged to a naturally occurring or fully replanted and vegetated area with slopes of 15 percent or less and with adequate controls to prevent soil erosion and concentrated flow.

-2. Impervious surfaces for parking areas and roads shall be minimized to the extent possible (including minimum parking requirements for proposed uses).
+2. Impervious surfaces for parking areas and roads shall be minimized to the extent possible

 D. The following activities are considered exempt from preparing and submitting a stormwater and land development management plan: